-Please report any sightings of birds listed as rare or accidental on the bird checklist (you will be routed to a USGS government website).
+Please report any sightings of birds listed as rare or accidental to a park ranger.

 Be a Responsible Birder